stephenenke/chatter/README.md

 Ever wish you could keep track of all of that dev chatter?
 What about tracking and classifying your support chatbot?
 Introudcing Chatter: a tool that analyzes Slack conversations and visualizes discussion patterns using topic extraction and heatmap visualization.

-After the initial MVP, I will begin adding Linear ticket suggestions if we do not find likely correpsonding tickets.
+After the initial MVP, I will begin adding Linear ticket suggestions if we do not find likely corresponding tickets.
 That way, when you start talking about a new bug in the dev channel, you can easily create a corresponding ticket.

 ## Live Demo
 [Slack Topic Analyzer](https://chatter-two-jet.vercel.app/)